Observance of Christmas by country: Brazil

+The festive mood continues through Christmas Eve (24 December), which is the main day for family gatherings, a large meal, and the exchange of gifts.
+The celebrations often extend through the New Year and conclude on 6 January, Epiphany or Dia de Reis (Three Kings' Day), when Brazilians commemorate the visit of the Magi to the baby Jesus.

+In some regions, the Christmas season may even begin as early as November, with malls and commercial centers decorating and hosting events.

 Colombia

 Christmas is a public holiday in Colombia and is primarily a religious celebration.
 Presents are brought by El Niño Jesus / Niño Dios (Baby Jesus).

-While Christmas decorations may be put up as early as the beginning of November, the unofficial start of Colombian Christmas festivities takes place on December 7, Día de las Velitas, or 'Day of the Candles.'
-At night, the streets, sidewalks, balconies, porches, and driveways are decorated with candles and paper lanterns, which illuminate cities and towns in a yellow glow to honor the Immaculate Conception on the following day, December 8.
-In many cities, and even in small rural towns, neighborhoods get together and decorate their whole neighborhood or street, turning streets into virtual "tunnels of light."
+While Christmas decorations may be put up as early as the beginning of November, the unofficial start of Colombian Christmas festivities takes place on 7 December, Día de las Velitas, or 'Day of the Candles.'
+At night, the streets, sidewalks, balconies, porches, and driveways are decorated with candles and paper lanterns, which illuminate cities and towns in a yellow glow to honor the Immaculate Conception on the following day, 8 December.
+In many cities, and even in small rural towns, neighborhoods get together and decorate their whole neighborhood or street, turning streets into virtual "tunnels of light".
 Many radio stations and local organizations hold contests for the best display of lights, making the competition for the best light show a serious event.
 The city of Medellín has become a popular tourist destination during the holiday season because of its Christmas lights.
 Activities such as musical events and firework displays are planned by cities and held during this time.
 Individually launched fireworks were a common item during the Christmas season in Colombia, often going on at any time of the day in many cities.
 However, a recent ban has decreased the individual use of fireworks, and now only cities or towns are able to hold firework displays.